Homological Lagrangian monodromy for some monotone tori: Introduction

 The image is either trivial or is generated by a single involution, in which case there are two possibilities up to conjugation in $D_\infty$, namely involutions with or without a fixed point. \end{mainthm}

 The hypotheses are automatically satisfied if $X = \CC^2$; the $r > 0$ condition holds since if $r$ were $0$ then $HF^*(L, L)$ would be isomorphic to $H^*(L)$ by \cite[Proposition 6.1.4(2)]{biran2007quantum}, and hence $L$ would be non-displaceable.
-There are thus at most three possibilities for $\HLMS$ and $\HLM$ when $X = \CC^2$.
-Yau \cite{YauMonodromyAndIsotopy} shows that the Clifford and Chekanov tori realise the two non-trivial possibilities for $\HLM$, by giving explicit Hamiltonian isotopies. \Cref{thmAspherical} provides an alternative to her symplectic capacities argument for proving that these generate all of $\HLM$.
-She asks \cite[Question 3.4]{YauMonodromyAndIsotopy} whether $\HLM \cong \ZZ/2$ for all monotone tori in $\CC^2$, and \cref{thmAspherical} reduces this to the following.
+There are thus at most three possibilities for each of $\HLMS$ and $\HLM$ when $X = \CC^2$.
+Yau \cite{YauMonodromyAndIsotopy} shows that the Clifford and Chekanov tori realise the two non-trivial possibilities for $\HLM$, by describing explicit non-trivial Hamiltonian isotopies.
+Given these isotopies, \cref{Theorem3} immediately reproves Yau's result that they generate all of $\HLM$, by a completely different route.

+Yau asks \cite[Question 3.4]{YauMonodromyAndIsotopy} whether $\HLM \cong \ZZ/2$ for all monotone tori in $\CC^2$, which is a weak form of the (open) question of whether any monotone Lagrangian torus in $\CC^2$ is symplectomorphic or Hamiltonian isotopic to either a Clifford or Chekanov torus. \Cref{Theorem3} reduces this to the following.

 \begin{question} Is $\HLM$ non-trivial for all monotone tori in $\CC^2$? \end{question}